Lazerx2reem/Augmented-Reality-from-scratch/README.md

 Once we have identified the reference surface in the current frame and have a set of valid matches we can proceed to estimate the homography between both images.

 Since we have already found a set of matches between both images we can certainly find directly by any of the existing methods an homogeneous transformation that performs the mapping.

+There are several methods that allow us to estimate the values of the homography matrix.
+The one we will be using is RANdom SAmple Consensus  (RANSAC)